carlbeech/OpenSongViewer/README.md

 Click OK to save the song (it saves to the file as well as the Main Song List).

 ## The Preferences screen
-At this point, the preferences screen simply allows you to select the default location where song files are kept (unless told otherwise, the program will use the folder where the program is.
+The preferences screen simply allows you to
+* Select the default location where song files are kept (unless told otherwise, the program will use the folder where the program is.)
+* You're also able to select the font size used in the main window
+* Select your preference for each sharp/flat combination

 ![Prefs Window](webimages/PreferencesWindow.png)